nitish2811/Twitter-sentiment-Analysis/README.md

 # Twitter-sentiment-Analysis
-This is a project based on random forest classifier where it predicts whether the tweet is positive, negative, irrelevant or neutral you need to install VS code to run this project and Unzip the pickle file analysis.pkl Steps
+This is a project based on random forest classifier where it predicts whether the tweet is positive, negative, irrelevant or neutral you need to install VS code to run this project
+Steps
 1) Install VS code from - https://code.visualstudio.com/
 2) install python and python debugger in Vs code extensions